nico-pigneux/d3geotime/README.md

 V11

+bug:
+1. the getrecent is not correct (report time issue). to fix: only take the last report time (in a batch, use the same reporting time)
+2. The timeline bar is wrong, not showing the most recent data.

 Rearrange layout
 try to fix incomplete loading issue for csv files (not sure if the problem has been solved)